History of TU

 During the past decade, the university also has made a commitment to developing a vibrant residential campus environment, which includes the addition of more than 800 market-quality apartments since 2001.
 The university constructed the University Square Apartments in the northwest section of campus in 2001, and then added three apartment communities -- Brown Village, Lorton Village, and Mayo Village -- along the southern and eastern sections of campus in 2007.
 The campus has continued its dramatic physical transformation during the past few years as TU completed a number of major construction projects including Bayless Plaza, home of TU's tradition-rich Kendall Bell; Collins Hall, home to the admission, financial aid, alumni relations, and central administration offices; the Case Athletic Complex, which houses the Golden Hurricane football offices and provides academic study resources for all TU student athletes; a complete renovation of H.A.
 Chapman Stadium to enhance the football game day experience; and a new south entrance along Eleventh Street that provides a grand front door to the university that includes Tucker Drive, Chapman Commons, and the Genave King Rogers Fountain.

 McFarlin Library in 2009 opened the new, two-story Pauline M. Walter Academic Technology Center that provides 24/7 computer access for students, a student common, and a café.
-The Roxana Rozsa and Robert Eugene Lorton Performance Center, currently under construction, will provide a new home to TU’s performing arts and film studies program.
-The 77,000-square-foot facility is expected to be complete in 2011.
+The Roxana Rozsa and Robert Eugene Lorton Performance Center is home to TU’s performing arts and film studies program.
+The 77,000-square-foot facility was completed in 2011.

 On May 10, 2008, The University of Tulsa renamed the business college the Collins College of Business to honor the vision and leadership of Tulsa businessman Fulton Collins, who chaired the TU Board of Trustees from 1997 to 2008.
 The business building was renamed Helmerich Hall in 2008 in honor of Walt Helmerich, chairman of the board and director of Helmerich & Payne, Inc.